RealTimeLogic/BAS/README.md

 # BAS Amalgamated
 ### Barracuda App Server Amalgamated

-Speed up your IoT and edge computing design with the Barracuda App Server, a compact client/server multi-protocol stack and toolkit with an efficient integrated scripting engine.
+Speed up your web, IoT, and edge computing design with the Barracuda App Server, a compact client/server multi-protocol stack and toolkit with an efficient integrated scripting engine.

 ![Barracuda App Server Amalgamated](https://realtimelogic.com/images/BarracudaAppServer.png)

 The Barracuda App Server (BAS) runs on anything from tiny FPGA's to online cloud servers.
-See the [Barracuda App Server's Product Page](https://realtimelogic.com/products/barracuda-application-server/) for details.
+Refer to the [Barracuda App Server's Product Page](https://realtimelogic.com/products/barracuda-application-server/) for details.

 ## Components

-BAS Amalgamated is a compact version of BAS extracted from the BAS SDK.
+BAS Amalgamated is a compact version of BAS, extracted from the BAS SDK.
 BAS Amalgamated includes all APIs found in the BAS SDK, but with a limited set of examples and tools.
 BAS Amalgamated includes the following source code components.

 * BAS.c: Platform independent code (amalgamation of many files)
 * ThreadLib.c: Kernel porting layer